IR35 insurance – cover yourself with contractors’ tax investigation cover

 Comprehensive IR35 insurance is also available – for a price.
 The basic cover will pay for an expert defence in a tax tribunal and any subsequent court action, but not the back taxes, penalties and interest.

-Contractors seeking total peace of mind can invest in a comprehensive package, such as the Tax Liability Cover (TLC35) provided by contractor services firm Qdos Consulting.
+Contractors seeking total peace of mind can invest in a comprehensive package, such as one that provide liability cover for all taxes, penalties and interest.

 Not only can this insurance cover the contractor for expert representation in the event of a PAYE compliance review, but for additional premiums contractors can also take out cover for a range of HMRC investigations, IR35 income tax and National Insurance Contribution liabilities, plus interest, penalties and back dated tax years.